sven-hash/docs/README.md

 npm run start
 ```

-The site is served at `http://localhost:3000/`
+Docs are served from `http://localhost:3000/docs/0.11.0/overview/index`

 To generate static content into `/build/` run: